ray-project/ray/doc/source/train/overview.rst

 ---------------------

 The :class:`~ray.train.ScalingConfig` is the mechanism for defining the scale of the training job.
-Two basic parameters scale the worker parallelism and compute resources:
+Define two basic parameters for worker parallelism and compute resources:

 * `num_workers`: The number of workers to launch for a distributed training job.
 * `use_gpu`: Whether each worker should use GPUs or CPUs.